Was Einstein wrong - or was the cable loose?

 Gillies said CERN would be issuing a full statement early on Thursday.

-(Reporting by Bob Evans in Geneva and Kate Kelland in London; Editing by Peter Graff)
+(Additional reporting by Kate Kelland in London; Editing by Peter Graff and Eric Beech)